-The Oregon Health & Science University/Doernbecher Children's Hospital offers a one-year, intensive clinical pediatric fellowship program with training in all areas of pediatric otolaryngology, including cleft lip and palate, VPI evaluation and surgery, open airway reconstruction, cochlear implantation, chronic ear surgery, as well as training in the medical and surgical care of children with complex tertiary otolaryngologic problems.
+The Oregon Health & Science University/Doernbecher Children's Hospital offers a one-year, intensive clinical pediatric fellowship program with training in all areas of pediatric otolaryngology, including cleft lip and palate, VPI evaluation and surgery, open airway reconstruction, cochlear implantation, chronic ear surgery, sinus and endonasal skull base surgery, pediatric head and neck surgery, surgical management of vascular anomalies, management of fetal and neonatal giant neck mases, as well as training in the medical and surgical care of children with complex tertiary otolaryngologic problems.
+This program received ACGME accreditation in January 2024.
 OHSU is the only academic hospital in the state of Oregon, and receives patients from the entire Northwest region, Alaska and Northern California.
 Doernbecher Children's Hospital is a 145-bed pediatric hospital.

-The fellow is involved in all complex surgical procedures and is responsible for consultations in the hospital.
-The fellow also participates in specialty clinics, which include the Doernbecher aerodigestive clinic, craniofacial clinic, VPI clinic, cochlear implant team, and hemangioma vascular birthmarks clinic.
-A newborn hearing loss clinic will be set to start in 2015.
-He/she will be actively involved in all upper level pediatric otolaryngology cases.
-He/she will be responsible for two case review conferences each month, 1 grand round presentation during the year, and will participate in the resident education program.
-Optional rotations with other related services are available.
+The fellow is involved in all complex surgical procedures and is responsible for consultations in the hospital along with the resident and APP team.
+The fellow also participates in specialty clinics, which include the Doernbecher aerodigestive clinic, craniofacial clinic, VPI clinic, cochlear implant team, thyroid nodule clinic, 22Q clinic, complex pediatric sleep clinic (CPSC) and hemangioma vascular birthmarks clinic.
+The fellow will be actively involved in all upper-level pediatric otolaryngology cases.
+They will be responsible for a case review conference each month presented along with the resident team, 1 grand round presentation during the year, and will participate in the resident education program.
+Optional clinical and surgical time with other related services are available.

 - Licensing requirement: State of Oregon medical license